"Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment"

 @ York University, 2024 - present

-- Collaborated with an inter-institutional team to conduct cutting-edge research focused on interpretability in deep neural networks
+- Collaborated with an inter-institutional team to conduct cutting-edge research focused on

 - Designed and implemented an innovative training framework